 As one of the main results in \cite{Cuninghamegreen1962Describing}, it has been shown that the minimum value in the problem is equal to the spectral radius $\lambda$ of the matrix $\bm{A}$ and this value is attained at any eigenvector that satisfies the equality $\bm{A}\bm{x}=\lambda\bm{x}$.
 Moreover, explicit expressions have been derived to calculate the spectral radius and an eigenvector in terms of standard arithmetic operations.
 Similar results were obtained by Engel and Schneider \cite{Engel1975Diagonal} and by Superville \cite{Superville1978Various}.

-Cuninghame-Green \cite{Cuninghamegreen1979Minimax} extended the above results and described them in general terms of tropical mathematics.
-To find all vectors that yield the minimum in the problem, a computational approach was proposed, which consisted of solving a linear programming problem.
+In \cite{Cuninghamegreen1979Minimax} the above results were extended and described in general terms of tropical mathematics.
+To find all solutions, a computational approach was proposed consisted of solving a linear programming problem.
 Analogues solutions, which are represented in a compact vector form using multiplicative conjugate transposition, were derived by Krivulin \cite{Krivulin2005Evaluation,Krivulin2006Eigenvalues,Krivulin2009Methods}.

 Finally, Elsner and van den Driessche \cite{Elsner2004Maxalgebra,Elsner2010Maxalgebra} have observed that not only the eigenvectors solve the problem, but all vectors $\bm{x}$ satisfying the inequality $\bm{A}\bm{x}\leq\lambda\bm{x}$ do that as well.
 An iterative computational procedure was suggested to find solutions to the inequality.